GregorioDalia/EquivocalBehaviourProject/README.md

 The files "list_sta_malware.txt" and "list_sha_trusted" are the list of the sha codes used for the results section of paper.

 ## Dependences
-The project was written in python 3.10 using this mandatory libreries:
+The project was written in python 3.10 using the following mandatory libreries:

 1)colorama	0.4.6
 2)requests	2.32.2